ElijahKotyluk/nuxt-cjs-adding-products/README.md

 ![Checkout.vue](https://i.imgur.com/xa1aKg3.png)

-### 6. Run your app!
+### 5. Run your app!

-You should now be able to run your Nuxt application and see the products from your store display.
+You should now be able to run your Nuxt application and start adding items to your cart.

 ```js
 // yarn